 - provide early help to prevent neglect becoming more serious through early recognition, robust assessment and evidenced-based interventions

 - find out and record what works, so we can help more children and families

 In North East Lincolnshire the proportion of child protection plans due to neglect is

-Explanation: In 2014/15 67% of children are subject to a child protection plan in North East Lincolnshire are on a plan due to neglect, compared to 45% in England.
+Explanation: At 31 March 2016 52% of children are subject to a child protection plan in North East Lincolnshire are on a plan due to neglect, compared to 46% in England.